arthur875/Mojito/README.md

 - `!help` - Displays help information with embedded images

 ### Slash Commands
+Modern Discord slash commands with autocomplete:

 - `/play [query]` - Plays a song from YouTube, Spotify, or SoundCloud
+- `/skip` - Skips to the next song
+- `/stop` - Stops playback and clears the queue
 - `/volume [intensity]` - Sets the volume (0-100)
 - `/help` - Provides documentation on how to use the bot with rich embed visuals